 Options offered by NADEX are High/Low and Long Term, as well as Nadex Call Spreads.
 There is no opportunity to trade 60 seconds or One Touch options as the shortest expiry time is 5 minutes.
 On the other hand, traders have the opportunity of early close in case they realize they made the wrong prediction.

-With brackets in play, the max reward and max risk are already known, since they define the floor and ceiling price levels for the settlement.
-If you enter position at X, and brackets are defined as +/- 20 points around the X, the trader knows that the 20 points are maximum risk and the max reward.
+With knock-outs in play, the max reward and max risk are already known, since they define the floor and ceiling price levels for the settlement.
+If you enter position at X, and knock-outs are defined as +/- 20 points around the X, the trader knows that the 20 points are maximum risk and the max reward.

 Example: If the buy position was entered, the trader knows that the max reward is the difference between the ceiling and the price level when the contract was bought.
 If a sell position was entered, the reward is the difference between the price at which the position was entered and the floor price.

-Since the brackets are not always set asymmetrically, the trader can choose to focus on lower risk and higher potential reward, and vice versa simply by choosing the brackets.
+Since the knock-outs are not always set asymmetrically, the trader can choose to focus on lower risk and higher potential reward, and vice versa simply by choosing the knock-outs.

 Another important info about this instrument is the fact they use micro lot sizes meaning the capital requirements are low which makes this instrument accessible to more traders.